Chapter 4 Introduction to Classification

 In R, the built-in package stats

-already have functions to fit
+already has functions to fit

 generalised linear model (GLM),